rituraj009/Data-Analysis-Visualisation-Web-App/README.md

       ```bash
         npm install chart.js
       ```
-   b) using chart.js CDN Files
+   b) using chart.js CDN Files directly

 ## How to RUN the PROJECT
 ### Follow the following steps